This is the ninth post in a series about different shawl shapes and how to knit them. All the posts in the series can be found right here.

-Edge to Edge square
+Edge to Edge Square

 If you want to incorporate a stitch pattern or motif, make sure your cast on number is divisible by the number of stitches in your stitch repeat, and your number of rows is divisible by the number of rows in your stitch repeat.

-The previous post: Side to Side Triangles
+The previous post: Side to Side Triangle

-The next post: Bias Squares
+The next post: Bias Square